 But back to my zero waste homemade kombucha.
 Wow, what a taste.
 I literally felt excitement.
 Effervescent, tart and sweet, no longer like tea.
 And it’s meant to be a very healthy drink.
 Health Ambition outlines many of those benefits here.

 I recommend finding a SCOBY to get you started – I agree, it looks like it belongs in a science room display cabinet.
 SCOBY stands for Symbiotic Culture Of Bacteria and Yeast and that’s what transforms the tea.
 It is possible to grow one yourself but I think you would need a lot of patience.
 When I collected my SCOBY from the Leongatha Health, Nutrition, and Wholefoods Store they gave me some directions on paper but I needed a little more information.
-I found this ‘how to’ article on the kitchn website really helpful.
-In the end I made some modifications such as using my spigot jars for easier decanting into flip-top bottles (I got them secondhand from the opshop) and easier continuous fermentation.
+I found this ‘how to’ article on the Green Living Australia website really helpful.

 This was such an easy zero waste switch.
 Please let me know if you try it for the first time and what you think.
 I’d also love to hear from people who are experimenting with different flavourings as I think this will be my next step.